Are you considering a Hulu subscription? Hulu is one of the most popular streaming services around, and there are good reasons for that.

 We’ll cover everything for you in this complete guide to Hulu and Hulu + Live TV: Content, features, technical requirements, cost, and more — there’s a lot to go over.
 Settle in, get acquainted, and grab the Snuggie and popcorn, because you won’t be able to resist a good binge session if you end up subscribing.

 The platform differs from other well-known streaming sites such as Netflix and Amazon Prime Video in that it gives people early access to popular series from multiple traditional networks.
 You typically only have to wait a week — and in some cases, just a day — to watch episodes of popular broadcast TV series after they’ve aired.
 Unlike cable, there are no hidden fees, equipment rentals, or installation appointments associated with a Hulu subscription.
-You can watch Hulu at home or on the go via many of your favorite streaming devices.
+You can watch Hulu at home or on the go via many of your.

 As mentioned, Hulu also has a growing lineup of exclusive original content such as the award-winning drama series The Handmaid’s Tale, hip-hop docuseries Wu-Tang: An American Saga, and more.